EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 - opinion
 coverImage: images/ai-rise-and-fall-bubble.jpg
 date: 2024-04-18
-description: We seem to be experiencing an artificial intelligence overhype and possible an AI bubble caused by financial speculation, chatGPT and investors
+seo_title: "The AI Bubble: When Will It Burst?"
+description: Analysis of the artificial intelligence bubble, its financial causes and consequences for the software industry and developers.
 keyword: ai bubble
 keywords:
 - artificial intelligence